 A possums tail is thick and furry, the name of one of the most common possum species is the brushtail possum which highlights this interesting feature.
 They also have pointed snouts and typically give live birth to one young at a time rather than carry a full litter to term like dogs or cats.

 Possum vs Opossum: Diet

 What does the animal in question eat?
 Australian possums are herbivores, eating only plants.
 Opossums, on the other hand, are both scavengers and omnivorous.
 They’ll eat almost anything, including both plants and meat.
 Common carnivorous food sources for the opossum include insects, small reptiles, pet food, human garbage, and the carcasses of dead animals.

 Possum vs Opossum: Defense Mechanisms

-North American opossums may hiss loudly if they feel threatened, showing their teeth.
+In terms of the defense mechanisms of opossum vs possum, North American opossums may hiss loudly if they feel threatened, showing their teeth.
 They are also famous for “playing possum.”
 While this has colloquially come to refer to as faking sleep, opossums aren’t faking.
 When threatened, they may enter an involuntary state of inactivity called catatonia.
 This is meant to discourage predators that are seeking live prey.
 The opossum will awaken from this state in a matter of minutes or hours.

 Australian possums are very territorial, urinating and rubbing oil from chest, chin, and anal glands on the territory they wish to mark.
 Otherwise, they are shy creatures, but will stare down fellow possums while holding their ears erect to defend themselves.